bundance/tray-design-system/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+This launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Documentation